 Let us help you on your journey to the healthiest you possible.
-Our Family Medicine Practice was established in Vancouver in 1995 by Susan Zulke Hughes, MD.
-Since then, we have grown from one primary care physician to eight providers.
+Our Family Medicine Practice was established in Vancouver, WA in 1995 by Susan Zulke Hughes, MD.
+Since then, we have grown from one primary care physician to five providers.

 Family Practice Medicine